 The Lounge, The Alfond Inn

 Nothing says lavish quite like a boutique hotel.
 The Alfond Inn in Winter Park is nothing short of upscale.
-Stroll into the Inn’s lounge anytime Tuesday – Saturday between 5pm and 9pm for a welcoming and posh experience.
-Wine and dine from the delectable menu of Hamilton’s Kitchen, the on-site restaurant filled with southern charm.
+Stroll into the Inn's lounge anytime Tuesday – Saturday starting at 3pm for a welcoming and posh experience.
+Wine and dine from the delectable menu of award-winning Hamilton’s Kitchen, the on-site restaurant filled with southern charm.

 Peacock Alley, Waldorf Astoria Orlando

 Amid the hustle and bustle of the Waldorf Astoria Orlando main lobby lies the centrally located lobby bar, Peacock Alley.
 Elevate your conversation and your cocktails among the menu of New York traditions.
-Bar service begins at 5pm and lingers well into the evening allowing you time to try the crafted libations including the classic Peacock Egg.
-This signature drink contains fresh lemonade, lavender tea, blue curacao, and Bombay Sapphire gin mixed inside of a hollowed ice egg.
-Pair with small bites from the food menu.
+Bar service begins at 12pm and lingers well into the evening.

 Captain Jake McNally invites adventurous travelers to delight in a recess at Jake’s American Bar inside Loews Royal Pacific Hotel.
 Sip on island spirits of the South Pacific while chowing down on hearty plates.
-Open daily until midnight, fly in for some fun with your co-pilot.
+Open daily for lunch and dinner until 11pm, fly in for some fun with your co-pilot.
 And don’t forget to stop by the seaplane in the lagoon for an Insta-worthy photo op.

 Splash the day away in these watery oases perfect for any season.